prathameshk45/StoryForge-AI/README.md

 # StoryForge-AI
 StoryForge AI is a creative web app that generates unique stories using AI.
 Users can input characters, emotions, genres, and tones to craft personalized tales with audio and sharing features.
+It offers an intuitive interface, dark mode, and emotion-based storytelling for immersive narratives.
+Great for writers, students, or anyone looking to explore their imagination with the help of AI.